RedHatInsights/insights-inventory-frontend/README.md

 * `npx playwright test test_navigation.test.ts -g "Test name"` - run a specific test by its name

 For more examples on how to run and debug tests, visit the [official Playwright documentation](https://playwright.dev/docs/running-tests).

+### Integration Testing: Federated Modules

+The Integration CI ensures the Inventory federated modules integrate correctly at runtime.
+If you want to run only integration tests, use the command:
+`npx playwright test --grep @integration`

 ## Commit conventions